-Broad Square Primary School promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school are dealt with promptly and appropriately.
+Our school promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school are dealt with promptly and appropriately.
 Creating this culture in which all concerns are shared responsibly, in a timely way with the right person, and are recorded and dealt with appropriately is critical to effective safeguarding practice.
 This culture enables the school to identify concerning, problematic or inappropriate behaviour at the earliest possible stage, minimises the risk of abuse and ensures that all adults working in or on behalf of the school are clear about professional boundaries and act within these, in accordance with our ethos and values.
 This culture also empowers individuals to share concerns with key staff about their own behaviour at the earliest possible opportunity.

 It is a key principle of this code of conduct that everyone understands their responsibility to share without delay any concerns they may have about a child's welfare or an adult's behaviour towards a young person.
-This includes any behaviours that may not meet the harm threshold and may be deemed to be a 'low level concern'.
-In addition, everyone has a responsibility to escalate their concerns to the Local Authority Designated Officer if they feel that safeguarding concerns they have raised about a child or adult working at the school are not being addressed by the school.
+This includes any behaviours which may not meet the harm threshold and may be deemed to be a 'low level concern' as set out in our child protection policy.
+In addition, everyone has a responsibility to escalate their concerns to the Local Authority Designated Officer (Liverpool Careline/Children's Services on 0151 233 3700) if they feel that safeguarding concerns they have raised about a child or adult working at the school are not being addressed by the school.
+Further information and guidance regarding how school will respond to concerns about an adult's conduct towards children where the harm threshold is met are set out in our managing allegations policy.